icarito/physics-with-xo/09_precision_accuracy_ADC.md

 Now that we know how to show the mean resistance on-screen, the question becomes: What is the precision of the XO as an ohm-meter?
 The answer involves a number of aspects to consider:

-### Appreciation:
+### Appreciation

 We can determine the appreciation of the XO1 as ohm-meter by using the program described above: The resistance is shown on screen up to a hundredth of ohm, therefore the **appreciation is 0.01 Ω**.
 Nevertheless, (as can be observed by running the program), the digit that corresponds to this decimal order (and many times the preceding two) are constantly varying, for this reason determining the absolute uncertainty in these measurements depends on factors that must be quantified in detail.

-### Accuracy:
+### Accuracy

 The measured resistance values for the XO and the reference instrument (FLUKE 87 tester) generally don't coincide, indicating a need for correcting the calibration (accuracy) of the XO1 as ohm-meter, which can be achieved by analyzing the graph **Rref = f (Rxo1)**.

 ![Rref = f (Rxo1)](images/9_graph_4.png.png)